our-edu/new-website/README.md

 - `docker exec -it 'Container ID' bash` you may need to use `sudo`
 - run `composer install` maybe not
 - run this commands:
-  - chown -R www-data:www-data ./storage/framework/cache/
-  - chmod 777 -R ./storage
+  - `chown -R www-data:www-data ./storage/framework/cache/ && chmod 777 -R .`
 - do your work

 ## Don't forget to compose up the ouredu-db project, since the project db is there.